Keloran/blog/content/post/nerdctl.md

 ```

 Now if you go onto a seperate terminal and do ``` nerdctl -v ``` you should now have the latest version of NerdCTL installed

+## Something to remember
+If you are using NerdCTL to build multi-platform images, then remember to add ``` --all-platforms ``` to your push command